Stop the Ivory Trade

 In a climate where both the black market price for ivory and its demand are so high, elephants' lives are put at risk by the mere prospect of a sanctioned sale of ivory.
 If the poaching of elephants and ever growing trade in illegal ivory is to be seriously addressed, part of the solution to this complex problem must be a return to the full ban on the sale of ivory established in 1989.

 Other measures which must be taken with urgency include:

 - Address the involvement of international criminal syndicates by means of strong law enforcement at both national and international levels along the full extent of the supply - demand chain.
-The effectiveness of this measure should be judged not only by ivory seizures and arrests recorded but also by convictions with proportionate penalties and the disruption of the implicated trade networds.
+The effectiveness of this measure should be judged not only by ivory seizures and arrests recorded but also by convictions with proportionate penalties and the disruption of trade networks.

-- Close down domestic (national) markets in ivory, to accompany the trade ban instituted by CITES.
+- Close down domestic (national) markets in ivory, to accompany the international trade ban instituted by CITES.

 - Educate consumers in order to stem the demand for ivory.
 A survey in China found that almost 70% of the public thought ivory did not come from dead elephants but that it fell out naturally, like teeth.

 The alternative to taking the bull by the horns?
 Some countries continue to report localised extinctions of small vulnerable elephant populations, a number of others edge closer to losing all their remaining elephants and the larger 'safer' populations start or continue their own downward spiral.